dreamcatcher-tech/network/Inbox/2024-06-12 1032 back chat whisper threads.md

 To backstage about a specific message, or a part of a message, select the item, then click 'add backstage' which is a chat about this chat, with things like permissions.

 Select multiple chats or parts in the add button, so they show up as stacked.

+Start a prompt with "backchat blah blah blah" will open the backchat view directly.
+Check if this is actually meant for backchat or not.